abhishekmallick1122/To-Do-CURD-/README.md

-# To-Do(CURD)
-To-Do web application based on CURD opeartion on Sql with the help of Spring MVC Sure, Abhishek!
-Here's a professional and well-structured `README.md` file tailored for your To-Do Web Application project using Spring MVC, MySQL, and Tomcat:

----

 # 📝 To-Do Web Application

 A simple and efficient To-Do List web application built using **Spring MVC** for backend logic, **MySQL** for persistent storage, and **Tomcat** as the testing server.
 This project demonstrates full **CRUD (Create, Read, Update, Delete)** operations in a modular and scalable architecture.